Paid Parental Leave

 How does parental leave work?

-Parental leave is a period that allows new parents to take time off work to look after a new child.
-Under the Federal Government’s Paid Parental Leave scheme, this is paid at the national minimum wage and is paid to employees during a standard pay cycle.
+The Federal Government’s Paid Parental Leave scheme is paid at the national minimum wage and is paid to employees during a standard pay cycle.

-Paid Parental Leave cannot be provided in one lump sum payment, nor can you take it at half pay.
-Parental leave is gender neutral and any primary carer giving birth to or adopting a child is eligible.
+PPL cannot be provided in one lump sum payment, nor can you take it at half pay.
+PPL is gender-neutral and any parent of a child is eligible.

 Employees must have worked for at least 10 of the 13 months before birth or adoption of their child, for a total of at least at least 330 hours.